All Episodes

 Here's a Republican member of Congress, Congress, Clay Higgins from Louisiana.

-And this is what he announced today quote I'm going to use congressional authority, congressional authority, and every influence with big tech platforms to mandate immediate ban for life of every post or commenter that belittled the assassination of Charlie Kirk.
+Quote, I'm going to use congressional authority, congressional authority, and every influence with big tech platforms to mandate immediate ban for life of every post or commenter that belittled the assassination of Charlie Kirk.

-If they ran their mouth with their smartness, smart ass hatred, selling the braiding the heinous murder of that beautiful young man who dedicated his whole life to delivering respectful conservative truth into the hearts of liberal enclaves, universities, armed only with a Bible and a microphone in a constitution, those profiles must come down.
+If they ran their mouth with their smartness, smart ass hatred, selling the heinous murder of that beautiful young man who dedicated his whole life to delivering respectful conservative truth into the hearts of liberal enclaves, universities, armed only with a Bible and a microphone in a constitution, those profiles must come down.

-I'm going to go after their business licenses and permitting their businesses will be blacklisted aggressively, they should be kicked out from every school, and their driver licenses should be revoked.
+They should be kicked out from every school and their driver licenses should be revoked.

 I'm basically going to cancel with extreme prejudice these sick, evil animals who celebrated Charlie Kirk's assassination.

-I'm starting that today, that is all.
+I'm starting that today.

 I made very clear last night what my views are of people justifying Charlie Kirk's assassination or celebrating it.